 Important Information about COVID

-CRMS is currently open for in-person learning for the summer [HS]2 program.
+CRMS will be open for in-person learning for the fall 2021.

-The campus is closed to visitors, however, the Admission Office is scheduling in-person campus tours for prospective students.
-Please contact email@example.com to learn more.
+The Admission Office is scheduling in-person campus tours for prospective students.
+Please contact firstname.lastname@example.org to learn more.

 What is the current visitation policy at school?

-The CRMS campus is currently closed to visitors.
+For the first two weeks of school, the CRMS campus will be closed to visitors.
 To schedule a campus tour please contact our admission office.

 Will there be subsequent, routine testing?